Uvacoder/starter-nextra-cards-docs-4303/docs/video-miners/terminology.md

 ## Orchestrator

 Orchestrators are video miners that are responsible for receiving video from broadcasters and returning transcoded results.
 They can also be transcoders that transcode video themselves on their own or they can outsource transcoding to separate transcoders.
 They coordinate work and sometimes perform work on the network.

 ## Transcoder

 Transcoders are video miners that are responsible for transcoding video.
 They perform work on the network.

+## Real-time segment ratio

+"Real-Time Segs Ratio" captures the number of segments transcoded in real-time.

+## Stream duration ratio

+"Real-Time Duration Ratio" captures the total time taken to transcode all segments relative to the total duration of all source segments.

 ## Stake